-If you’re lucky, the problem might just be a dust buildup causing the issue.
-However, if the fans aren’t spinning at all, it’s likely due to a faulty fan or a failed GPU.
+If you’re lucky, the problem might be a dust buildup causing the issue.
+However, if the fans aren’t spinning, it’s likely due to a faulty fan or a failed GPU.
 When you encounter this, there are some things you can try to get your GPU fans spinning again.

 In this article, we will look at the best methods to fix GPU fans not spinning.
-If you’ve been having issues with your GPU fans, then this article is for you.
-We’ll go over the most common causes of this problem and show you how to fix them.
+If you’ve been having issues with your GPU fans, this article is for you.
+We’ll review the most common causes of this problem and show you how to fix them.

 In case you’re wondering how to make your GPU fans spin again, here are some things you can try: